mage561/scRNAmazed/README.md

     (If the installing takes forever, you can run it without the prefix and then create a symbolic link to the env repository where the prefix was supposed to be)
 6. run `nextflow run main.nf` from the WSL2 shell
 ### On Linux
-Idk, I work on windows, will add this if I have time
+Idk, I work on windows, will add this if I have time, you probably do the same as windows while skipping the wsl part

 ## Input Data:
 A directory for each sample containing the matrix.mtx, genes.tsv (or features.tsv), and barcodes.tsv (all .gz) files provided by 10X (filteredCountTable Directory, \[non-corrected?\])